-6.2.6 Legal Professional Privilege
+6.2.6 Legal professional privilege

 - avoid using information-gathering powers in a way that may lead to claims of privilege if there is an alternative means of obtaining the information.

-Legal professional privilege & access to employer records
+Access to employer records

 Wage records are not communications made in the course of obtaining legal advice or with reference to litigation.
 The Registrar will resist any claim of legal professional privilege in relation to wage records.

-Legal professional privilege & requirements to provide information or attend & answer questions
+Requirements to provide information or attend & answer questions

-Legal professional privilege & requirements to produce documents
+Requirements to produce documents